Leonie Cohn: Career

-During World War II, she worked as a translator for BBC's German Service.
-She married Paul Findlay (who eventually became the head of BBC TV administration) and had two children, Mark and Andrea.
+During the Second World War, she worked as a translator for the BBC's German Service.
+She married Paul Findla, who eventually became the head of BBC TV administration, and had two children, Mark and Andrea.

 She retired in 1977 after 36 years with BBC.
 She died on 9 August 2009 at age 92 and was buried with her husband on the eastern side of Highgate Cemetery.